wombleton/gitlaw-nz/acts/L/Local Government Act 1974.md

 [ss 379][947], [380][948], [402][975], [426][1003], [433][1011], [445][1027], [454][1037], [477][1064], [501B][1093], [516][1121], [522(1)(c), (d)][1172]

-*   Schedule 14: inserted, on 1 April 1980, by [section 6][2092] of the Local Government Amendment Act 1979 (1979 No 59).
+*   Schedule 14: inserted, on 1 April 1980, by [section 6][2091] of the Local Government Amendment Act 1979 (1979 No 59).
-*   Schedule 14 heading: amended, on 19 January 1981, by [section 53(a)][2093] of the Local Government Amendment Act 1980 (1980 No 82).
+*   Schedule 14 heading: amended, on 19 January 1981, by [section 53(a)][2092] of the Local Government Amendment Act 1980 (1980 No 82).
-*   Schedule 14 heading: amended, on 19 January 1981, by [section 53(b)][2093] of the Local Government Amendment Act 1980 (1980 No 82).
+*   Schedule 14 heading: amended, on 19 January 1981, by [section 53(b)][2092] of the Local Government Amendment Act 1980 (1980 No 82).

-##### 1

-*   Before interfering with any road or other work that is not under the control of the council for the purposes of constructing or maintaining waterworks or drainage works or trade wastes systems or drainage channels, or laying gas pipes, or electricity cables, or erecting poles, the council shall give not less than 1 month's notice in writing to the local authority or body having control of the road or work.
+*   1 Before interfering with any road or other work that is not under the control of the council for the purposes of constructing or maintaining waterworks or drainage works or trade wastes systems or drainage channels, or laying gas pipes, or electricity cables, or erecting poles, the council shall give not less than 1 month's notice in writing to the local authority or body having control of the road or work.

-    Schedule 14 clause 1: amended, on 19 January 1981, by [section 53(c)][2093] of the Local Government Amendment Act 1980 (1980 No 82).
+    Schedule 14 clause 1: amended, on 19 January 1981, by [section 53(c)][2092] of the Local Government Amendment Act 1980 (1980 No 82).

-##### 2

-*   If that local authority or body objects to the interference, the matter shall be referred to a District Court, and the decision of the court shall be final.
+*   2 If that local authority or body objects to the interference, the matter shall be referred to a District Court, and the decision of the court shall be final.

     Schedule 14 clause 2: amended, on 1 April 1980, pursuant to [section 18(2)][1911] of the District Courts Amendment Act 1979 (1979 No 125).

-##### 3

-*   The council may at any time interfere with the road or work, so far as may be necessary to effect all necessary repairs in the waterworks or drainage works or trade wastes systems or drainage channels or gas pipes or electricity cables or poles, on giving to that local authority or body not less than 3 days' previous notice in writing of its intention to do so.
+*   3 The council may at any time interfere with the road or work, so far as may be necessary to effect all necessary repairs in the waterworks or drainage works or trade wastes systems or drainage channels or gas pipes or electricity cables or poles, on giving to that local authority or body not less than 3 days' previous notice in writing of its intention to do so.

-    Schedule 14 clause 3: amended, on 19 January 1981, by [section 53(d)][2093] of the Local Government Amendment Act 1980 (1980 No 82).
+    Schedule 14 clause 3: amended, on 19 January 1981, by [section 53(d)][2092] of the Local Government Amendment Act 1980 (1980 No 82).

-##### 4

-*   In any sudden emergency or danger to the waterworks or drainage works or trade wastes systems or drainage channels or gas pipes or electricity cables or poles or property adjoining, the council may, without any previous notice, proceed to effect the necessary repairs, but shall as soon as practicable thereafter inform the local authority or body.
+*   4 In any sudden emergency or danger to the waterworks or drainage works or trade wastes systems or drainage channels or gas pipes or electricity cables or poles or property adjoining, the council may, without any previous notice, proceed to effect the necessary repairs, but shall as soon as practicable thereafter inform the local authority or body.

-    Schedule 14 clause 4: amended, on 19 January 1981, by [section 53(e)][2093] of the Local Government Amendment Act 1980 (1980 No 82).
+    Schedule 14 clause 4: amended, on 19 January 1981, by [section 53(e)][2092] of the Local Government Amendment Act 1980 (1980 No 82).

-##### 5

-*   The provisions of this schedule shall, in relation to any public work that is a government work to which [section 241][729] applies, be read subject to that section.
+*   5 The provisions of this schedule shall, in relation to any public work that is a government work to which section 241 applies, be read subject to that section.

 ---